Presented at NFPA World Safety Conference in Orlando 2006

 by Thomas M. McCauley, P.E.

 The purpose of this paper is to make those who must establish arc flash boundaries and select Personal Protective Equipment (PPE) aware of the ambiguities that exist in the current standards that address this area.
 There is no definitive calculation for establishing arc flash boundaries or incident energy.
 There are a number of calculation methods available from different standards bodies that yield different results.
-These standard bodies need to work together to establish a single set of calculation methods for determining the critical parameters to protect workers from arc flash injuries.
+These standards bodies need to work together to establish a single set of calculation methods for determining the critical parameters to protect workers from arc flash injuries.

 Electricity - Power and Danger